mchenliu/Tableau_Project_HR_Dashboard/README.md

 # Introduction
-:mega: In this project, I developed two interactive and concise human resources dashboards: Overview and Employee Details.
-These dashboards effectively provide key insights into employee demographics, departmental distribution, income levels, and educational backgrounds.
+:mega: In this project, I developed two interactive and concise human resources dashboards: **Overview** and **Employee Details**.
+These dashboards effectively provide key insights into employee demographics, departmental distribution, income levels, performance rating and educational backgrounds.

 The project was completed as part of Baraa Salkini's course on [Udemy](https://www.udemy.com/course/the-tableau-ultimate-course-from-zero-to-hero).
 The dataset used in this project was generated using ChatGPT and the Faker library.